nadeeravista/php_shoping_cart/README.md

     [ "name" => "Hacksaw", "price" => 10.50 ],
    ];
 ```
+### Settingup unit test suite
+Add your test class inside the following file and give proper names for each suite
+phpunit.xml

 ### Running unit tests
 The composer will install PHPUnit tests.